-DAY 4: Falkland Islands (Islas Malvinas) - Day 4 &
+DAY 4: Falkland Islands (Islas Malvinas) - day 4 & 5

-Upon your arrival in the Falklands (Malvinas), your camera will get its first real workout capturing the abundant wildlife and rugged feel of this sub-Antarctic region.
+Upon your arrival in the Falklands (Malvinas), vour camera will get its first real workout capturing the abundant wildlife and rugged feel of this sub-Antarctic region.
 The archipelago contains two main islands, East Falkland and West Falkland, which you will explore during daily Zodiac excursions and landings.
 Stanley, also known as Port Stanley, is often a favored landing site, as the town offers a unique British outpost feel, complete with eclectic charm.
 You'll be free to explore, grab a pint at the local pub or visit numerous churches and museums.
-The Archipelago is rich in wildlife, especially birds, and home to Magellanic, gentoo and southern rockhopper penguins.
+In terms of wildlife, the archipelago is home to Magellanic. gentoo and southern rockhopper penguins.
 If you're lucky, you may even spot king penguins here as well!
 You can expect to see black-browed albatross, plus two endemic bird species-the flightless Falkland steamer duck and possibly the elusive Cobb's wren.
 Your team of lecturers and specialists will be sure to educate you on the local flora and fauna, making the most out of your time in the Falklands.